 As you know we are training our body to burn fat for fuel.
 So if you are not used to this kind of eating program make the changes slowly….increase your healthy fats at a slow pace.
 Do not eliminate sugar right away but decrease it slowly.
 Stay hydrated.
 Exercise moderately.
 Remember again we are training our body and are going to study the responses to understand how it functions.
 Our focus here is not to go really low on carbohydrates but to keep it at moderate levels….the focus is on eliminating sugars and damaged fats from your body.
 Ketogenic diet is very much an individual thing.
 Your genetic type is a determining factor on whether you need to stay on ketogenic diet or not.

-Before I decided to get on with ketogenic diet I was on a low-fat diet, now I needed to be filled up with other macronutrients which are carbohydrates and protein.
+Before I decided to get on with ketogenic diet I was on a low-fat diet, now I needed to be full with other macronutrients which are carbohydrates and protein.
 So you must have definitely got it by now that I was on a high carbohydrate diet with moderate protein since I am also a vegetarian(protein sources being limited for vegetarians).
-With my high-intensity workouts in the morning and being on an eating plan of this sort I was constantly hungry..it is not an exaggeration .I would eat every hour and I was tired of snacking,munching all the time.
-My way of eating was negatively impacting my blood sugar levels,insulin metabolism and also weight gain.
+With my high-intensity workouts in the morning and being on an eating plan of this sort I was constantly hungry..it is not an exaggeration .I would eat every hour and I was tired of snacking, munching all the time.
+My way of eating was negatively impacting my blood sugar levels, insulin metabolism and also weight gain.
 I was not burning fat as the primary fuel for energy.We have been trained to consume carbs to use up the energy which is stored in the form of glycogen.
 Nothing wrong with this process.
 As I said earlier it is a very individualized approach as far as what eating plan works for you.
 Focus on listening to your body because that is exactly what I did.
-I had to change…something had to change…I was quick to move on to ketogenic diet and have absolutely loved it.
-It is working great for my body and I do not have those hunger signs anymore.
-I have stopped confusing my brain.
-Healthy saturated fats like in organic eggs,nuts and avocado fill me up and I can stay for 3-4 hours between meals.
-I get my carbs from vegetables like eggplant,mushrooms,zucchini,peppersetc.
-Snack on nuts and seeds or nothing at all.
-I eat only when I am hungry and my body loves it.
-I feel more youthful and energetic each day.
+I had to change…something had to change…I was quick to move on to ketogenic diet and loved it for that short period of time.
+It was working great for my body and I did not have those hunger signs anymore.
+I had stopped confusing my brain.
+Healthy saturated fats like in organic eggs, nuts and avocado fill me up and I can stay for 3-4 hours between meals.
+I get my carbs from vegetables like eggplant, mushrooms, zucchini, peppers etc. I snacked on nuts and seeds or nothing at all.
+I ate only when I was hungry and my body loved it.
+I felt more youthful and energetic each day.